1. Service Availability

 PainChek Ltd will use commercially reasonable endeavours to maintain an uptime percentage of 99% free of 'Service Outages'.
 A 'Service Outage' is defined as an instance in which a Client is unable to access PainChek due to service failure lasting more than 15 consecutive minutes.

 PainChek Ltd provides support via the following means:

-- Online self-service help via www.painchek.com, available 24x7, 365 days per year.
+- Online self-service help via support.painchek.com, available 24x7, 365 days per year.
 This includes access to training materials, FAQs and user manuals.

 - Email support via firstname.lastname@example.org.
 Users will receive a response in accordance with the Service Level Tables set out below.

 - Phone via 1800 098 809 (option 1 for Clinical and Option 2 for Technical support).
 The service is available during business hours.
 Outside of those hours, you can leave a voicemail and our team will respond in accordance with the Service Level tables set out below.